Ponds scores 26 as St. John's routs No. 16 Marquette 89-69 | New Country 923

-Marvin Clark II had 22 points and Mustapha Heron added all 16 of his after halftime for the Red Storm (13-1, 1-1 Big East), who snapped Marquette’s eight-game winning streak.
+Marvin Clark II had 22 points for the Red Storm (13-1, 1-1 Big East), who snapped Marquette’s eight-game winning streak with an eye-opening performance on campus at Carnesecca Arena.
+Mustapha Heron scored 16, all after halftime, as every St. John’s starter reached double figures.

+“Offensively, they’re a juggernaut,” Marquette coach Steve Wojciechowski said.
+“You’re looking at one of the top 20 teams in the country.”

-With leading scorer Markus Howard held to eight points on 2-for-15 shooting, the Golden Eagles (11-3, 0-1) got blown out in their conference opener.
-Howard entered averaging 25.1 points per game, best in the Big East and ranked fifth in the country.
+With leading scorer Markus Howard held to a season-low eight points on 2-for-15 shooting, the Golden Eagles (11-3, 0-1) got blown out in their conference opener.
+Howard entered averaging 25.1 points per game, best in the Big East and ranked fifth in the nation.

+“I just didn’t make shots,” Howard said.
+“I didn’t play good at all.
+That was on me.”

 The anticipated matchup between Howard and Ponds was no contest from the start.
-Ponds came out sizzling and scored eight points in the first 2:37, matching his total on 2-for-13 shooting in the loss at Seton Hall.
+Ponds came out sizzling and scored eight points in the first 2:37, matching his total on 2-for-13 shooting in Saturday night’s excruciating loss at Seton Hall.

-The 6-foot-1 junior from Brooklyn, the Big East preseason player of the year, then scored the final nine points of the first half for the Red Storm, including a long 3-pointer that gave them a 39-31 lead the break.
+The 6-foot-1 junior from Brooklyn, the Big East preseason player of the year, then scored the final nine points of the first half for the Red Storm, including a long 3 that gave them a 39-31 lead at the break.

+“We needed to bounce back from last game, not only individually, but as a team,” Ponds said.

 It was reminiscent of last February, when Ponds set an arena record with 44 points in an 86-78 win over Marquette.

+This time, the left-hander finished 8 for 15 from the field, including 4 of 7 on 3s.
+He added seven rebounds, five assists and two steals in the Red Storm’s most lopsided victory over a ranked opponent since beating No. 20 Pittsburgh by 21 points in December 1998.

+“I’m just glad he played well.
+I know he didn’t feel good about last game,” St. John’s coach Chris Mullin said.
+“I thought he played a beautiful game.”

 Meanwhile, the 5-foot-11 Howard went 1 for 10 in the first half and never got going.
-He picked up four fouls and played only 26 minutes.
+He was whistled for four fouls in 26 minutes.

+“I feel like we keyed on him.
+We know he likes to take a lot of 3s, so we tried to limit them and the transition points,” Ponds said.

 BIG PICTURE

 Marquette: Picked second in the Big East preseason poll, the Golden Eagles have quality non-conference wins over Louisville, Kansas State, Wisconsin and Buffalo that moved them up the national rankings.
-But away from home, they’ve lost to Indiana, Kansas and now St. John’s.
+But away from home, they’ve lost by wide margins to Indiana, Kansas and now St. John’s.

+“There’s no question we have to show much better toughness and execution on the road,” Wojciechowski said.

-St. John’s: Picked fourth in the Big East preseason poll, the Red Storm are targeting their first NCAA Tournament appearance in four seasons under coach Chris Mullin.
-They opened 12-0 against non-conference opponents for the school’s best start since winning its first 14 games in 1982-83, Mullin’s sophomore year.
-That run ended Saturday night with an excruciating loss at Seton Hall in the conference opener.
-Last season, St. John’s started 10-2 out of conference only to lose its first 11 Big East games — followed by consecutive wins over No. 4 Duke and on the road against No. 1 Villanova, the eventual national champion.
-So dating to last season, St. John’s has won its last three regular-season games against ranked opponents.
+St. John’s: Picked fourth in the Big East preseason poll, the Red Storm are targeting their first NCAA Tournament appearance in four seasons under Mullin.
+They opened 12-0 against a soft non-conference schedule for the school’s best start since winning its first 14 games in 1982-83, Mullin’s sophomore year.
+The run ended at Seton Hall in the league opener.
+But dating back to last season, St. John’s has won its past three regular-season games against ranked opponents.

+“We feel like we have a good enough team to beat anybody,” Mullin said.

 STILL SMARTING